sam88x/POPL-Project-Group-Super-Cool/README.md

 ### Project Goal
 The goal of this assignment is to implement a grammar, specifically a context-free grammar in ANTLR, to parse the Python programming language for some version 3.x.
 The parser does not need to be a complete parser of the Python language, as that would be incredibly comprehensive, but should capture key structures of the language.
-The output of the parser is a tree.
+The output of the parser is a parse tree.
-### Expected Features
+### Supported Features
 - Valid Data Types
     - integers
     - floats